keithmburu/courses/2021-compling/hw/hw4_text_classification.md

   * Try changing the depth (number of layers) and breadth (number of neurons per layer).
 Do you notice a trend in performance?
 * LSTM and/or GRU recurrent neural network
   * Also try playing with the depth, etc.
+* *At least* two plots to support your analysis.
+You may use seaborn or ggplot2 for this.
+You may not use Excel or other unapproved tools for your plots.
+If you have another scientific visualization library in mind, have it approved by me first.

-Extra Credit (+10pts): Figure out how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.
+Extra Credit (+10pts): Figure out (on your own, by consulting outside sources) how to use a pre-trained GloVe embedding layer instead of learning one from scratch and add this to your performance analysis.

 For this assignment, you may use some Keras example code, on which some of the code in this document is based, to begin.
 If you do this,  use Git to clone the Keras repository into a directory.
 You can see this repository here: https://github.com/keras-team/keras.